 Family, community and society

 All civil courts have a Sharia department, which deals with the matters of personal status law.
 The Family law is largely based on Islamic (Ibadi) law.
-Oman is the only state, in which Ibadi school is predominant.
-However, the code allows non-Muslims to follow their own religious laws regarding family law (Article 282).
-Shia Muslims may resolve family and personal status cases according to Shia jurisprudence outside the courts, and retain the right to transfer their case to a civil court if they cannot find a resolution within Shia religious tradition.
-Although the government records religion on birth certificates, it is not printed on other official identity documents.
+Oman is the only state, in which the Ibadi school of thought is predominant.
+Although the code allows non-Muslims to follow their own religious laws regarding family law, Article 277 of the Penal Code bans the consumption of food, drink, or other substances that break fast in public places during the month of Ramadan; doing so is punishable by up to 3 months imprisonment.

 Although Article 17 of the Basic Law states the equality of all citizens, women are discriminated in law and practice.
 The Penal Code weights the evidence of woman just the half of the evidence of a man, according to Islamic law.
 The family law discriminates women in divorce, child custody, inheritance and legal guardianship.
-Men are legally considered to be the heads of the households (Article 38).
+Men are legally considered to be the heads of the households (Article 38 of the Personal Status Law).
 After a divorce, men receive the right of child custody.
-Female heirs inherit generally half as much as male heirs, in accordance to Islamic law.
-Muslim men are allowed to marry Muslim, Jewish or Christian women, women are allowed to marry only Muslim men.
+Female heirs inherit generally half as much as male heirs, in accordance with Islamic law.
+Muslim men are allowed to marry Muslim, Jewish or Christian women, women are only allowed to marry non-Muslim men if they convert to Islam.
 Women are required to obtain their family’s approval before marrying.
-The family law allows men to take up to four wives and according to the authorities’ estimate one of 20 men is in a polygamous marriage.
+Family law allows men to take up to four wives and according to the authorities’ estimate one of 20 men is in a polygamous marriage.
 Men have the right to divorce their wife, while women can obtain a divorce only in certain circumstances, as for instance with the Islamic principle of “khula”, where a woman agrees to forfeit any future financial support and her dowry.
-If an unmarried woman gives birth to a child, it is taken away from her in order to correct her “immoral behaviour”.
-Women also experience restrictions on their self-determination in respect to health and reproductive rights.
+If an unmarried woman gives birth to a child, it is taken away from her in order to correct her “immoral behavior”.

 Freedom of expression, advocacy of humanist values

-Freedom of expression is limited, and criticism of the sultan is prohibited.
 The 2004 Private Radio and Television Companies Law allows for the establishment of private broadcast media outlets.
 The government permits private print publications, but many of these accept government subsidies, practice self-censorship, or face punishment for crossing political red-lines.
 Using the Internet in a way that “might prejudice public order or religious values” is also a crime, with a penalty of between one month and a year in prison, and fines of not less than 1,000 rials (US$2,600).
-The law also provides for a maximum 10 years imprisonment for inciting religious or sectarian strife.
-Omanis have access to the internet but the government censors politically sensitive content and pornographic content.
+Omanis have access to the internet but the government censors politically sensitive content and pornographic content; misuse of social media websites can, in certain circumstances, constitute a criminal offence.
 The sultan issued a decree in 2008 expanding government oversight and regulation of electronic communications, including on personal blogs.

 Restrictions on conversion and freedom of thought